Jeet97/ImageHub/README.md

 # ImageHub
-Flask server  application for sharing images over web like instagram.
+Flask server  application for generating api's for image hosting and sharing that can be used by any android app.